websanova/vue-auth/README.md

 ### token

 * Returns the currently activated token if none are specified.
-* Can also specify a specific token, but only `other` and `default` will actually return anything.
+* Can also specify a specific token, but only `other` and `default` will actually return anything unless setting your own token.
+* Can set a token with optional second argument, set null to use default naming conventions.

 ~~~
 var token = this.$auth.token();
 var token = this.$auth.token('other');
 var token = this.$auth.token('default');

+this.$auth.token(null, token);
+this.$auth.token('test', token);

+var token = this.$auth.token('test');
 ~~~

 ### fetch